Mahendra Singh Sodha

-Mahendra Singh Sodha, popularly known as M. S. Sodha, is an Indian physicist specialising in Plasma, Optics and Energy and a former vice chancellor of Lucknow University, Devi Ahilya University and Barkatullah University.
-A 1974 winner of the highest Indian science award, Shanti Swarup Bhatnagar Prize, Sodha was honoured by the Government of India again in 2003 with Padma Shri, the fourth highest Indian civilian award.
+Mahendra Singh Sodha (8 February 1932 – 12 October 2024), popularly known as M. S. Sodha, was an Indian physicist specialising in plasma, optics and energy and the Vice-chancellor of Lucknow University, Devi Ahilya University and Barkatullah University.
+A 1974 winner of the highest Indian science award, the Shanti Swarup Bhatnagar Prize, Sodha was honoured by the Government of India again in 2003 with Padma Shri, the fourth highest Indian civilian award.

 Biography

 M. S. Sodha, born on 8 February 1932, secured his master's degree (MSc) in physics in 1951 from Allahabad University and started his career as a junior scientist by joining the Defence Science Laboratory, New Delhi, present day Laser Science and Technology Centre, in 1953.
 During the same period, he pursued his doctoral studies and obtained a doctoral degree (DPhil) in 1955 from the same university.
 He continued at DSL till 1956 and moved to the University of British Columbia, Canada as a post doctoral fellow to stay there till 1958, when he shifted to USA, to work as senior scientist at the Armour Research Foundation, Chicago, till 1961 and then as a senior scientist and chief of physics at the Republic Aviation Company, New York.
-In 1964, he returned to India to and joined the Indian Institute of Technology, Delhi as the professor where he rose in ranks to become the dean, head of the department and finally, a deputy director of the institution till his retirement in 1992.
+In 1964, he returned to India and joined the Indian Institute of Technology, Delhi as the professor where he rose in ranks to become the dean, head of the department and finally, a deputy director of the institution till his retirement in 1992.
 During this period, he also served as the vice chancellor of Devi Ahilya University from 1988 to 1992.
-In 1992, he was appointed as the vice chancellor of Lucknow University for a three-year term from 1992 to 1995 and, later, at the Barkatullah University from 1998 to 2000.
-He has also served as a visiting professor at Drexel University and is a visiting professor and Ramanna Fellow of Lucknow University.
+In 1992, he was appointed the vice chancellor of Lucknow University for a three-year term from 1992 to 1995 and, later, at the Barkatullah University from 1998 to 2000.
+He has also served as a visiting professor at Drexel University and was a visiting professor and Ramanna Fellow of Lucknow University.
+Sodha died on 12 October 2024, at the age of 92.